A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: The intersections in real projective spaces

-It is worth noting the important duality of $\bY$ and $\bZ$, as this duality reveals a close relationship---previously unknown---between the two conditions in Problem \ref{proj problem}, which arise naturally from the decomposition lemma.
+We observe a duality between $\bY$ and $\bZ$, which provides a geometric connection between the two conditions in Problem \ref{proj problem}.
+These conditions are naturally encoded in the decomposition lemma.

-\begin{exam}[$n=2$ case]\normalfont As explained in \cite{lewicka_convex_2017,cao_very_2019}, the problem \eqref{ddagger} in dimension $2$ is particularly important since it directly relates with the 2-dimensional Monge-Amp\`ere equation.
-This example illustrates how our method explains the decomposition given by \cite[Proposition 3.1]{cao_very_2019} that reaches the regularity $\alpha<C^{1,\frac{1}{5}}$, and moreover, such a decomposition is not unique.
+\begin{exam}[$n=2$ case]\normalfont As explained in \cite{lewicka_convex_2017,cao_very_2019}, the problem \eqref{ddagger} in dimension $2$ is particularly important since it directly relates with the 2-dimensional Monge--Amp\`ere equation.
+This example illustrates how our method recovers the decomposition established in \cite[Proposition 3.1]{cao_very_2019}, achieving regularity $C^{1,\alpha}$ for $\alpha<\frac{1}{5}$, while further demonstrating that this decomposition is not unique.